 For instance, the Memphis immigration firm of Siskind and Susser counts sophisticated commercial operations as clients such as hospital and healthcare companies.
 Because many doctors are hired from other countries, they often need limited work visas issued only when very stringent requirements are met.

 To cut down on costs, time and to make it easier on clients, the firm created an automated analysis that hospitals can use to determine whether a prospective hire qualifies for a visa.
 (To learn more, check out this episode of the Technically Legal Podcast where Greg Siskind discusses how his law firm uses automation).

 A detailed “deep dive” into these applications is beyond the scope of this post, but if your legal team is getting serious about workflow and task automation, a close look into these platforms is worth it.

 The next stop on the legal workflow automation journey is ELM software, or Enterprise Legal Management software.
-It is sophisticated practice management software for in-house legal teams that helps keep track of projects, matters, metrics, billing, and the like.
+It is sophisticated practice management software for legal operations and in-house legal teams that helps keep track of projects, matters, metrics, billing, and the like.
 Many ELM solutions have automation features geared toward legal work.

 Law firm users may want to check out Intapp.

 NOTE: There are many great contract automation software applications including Ironclad, LawGeex, Kira Systems and Evisort, but contract automation warrants its own article, and will not be addressed in detail here.

 Moving beyond no-code workflow automation and “off the shelf” applications are custom-built workflow and process automation applications.

 Maybe your processes involve industry-specific software or the applications involved may not have a robust API library or integrations.
 Or maybe there are too many moving parts to easily connect requiring custom workflow automation.

 This is obviously a sophisticated endeavor and not for every task, but is something we help customers with.